 For example, they may perform certain rituals, such as counting to a number or repeating a word or phrase, because of an irrational belief that something bad will happen if they don’t.

-A 2011 study found that anger is a common symptom of OCD.
+A found that anger is a common symptom of OCD.
 It affects approximately half of people with OCD.

 Anger may result from frustration with your inability to prevent obsessive thoughts and compulsive behaviors, or from having someone or something interfere with your ability to carry out a ritual.